flotiq/flotiq-docs/docs/API/content-types.md

     }
     ```

-Trying updating one blog post and adding one new with wrong data
+Trying updating one blog post and adding one new with wrong data:

 !!!
 Example